amitness/colab-connect/README.md

 # colab-tunnel

-Access Google Colab directly from your local VS Code editor.
+Access Google Colab directly from your local VS Code editor using [remote tunnels](https://code.visualstudio.com/docs/remote/tunnels).

 ## Usage
 You can make a copy of this [notebook](https://colab.research.google.com/drive/1VAlrgB4IpBazkQRrZtSPjeTNR3P27FwQ?usp=sharing) to get started.